snide/snide/README.md

 I enjoy designing through code and these days start most projects with a commit rather than a mock.
 I love open source, and tend to contribute or sponsor anything I personally use.
 My daily tools are:

-- Manjaro with i3 is my desktop
+- Arch with i3 is my desktop
 - [Neovim][9] is my editor
 - [Fish][10] is shell
 - [Alacritty][11] for a terminal